opsone-ch/documentation/development/deployment.rst

 ===================

 To deploy your application to your DEV, STAGE, PROD environment, follow the following docs.
-If you like to "Go Live" with your already running STAGE environment - please continue `here <deployment.md#Go_Live>`__.

-Hint: we're happy to support you with an automatic deployment process.
+.. hint:: we're happy to support you with an automatic deployment process.
 Feel free to contact us!

 Deploy to your server
 ---------------------

-First of all, make sure that you've configured and installed your favorite `services <../services.md>`__. (e.g. website, tomcat, caching etc) In the following documentation we're talking about `website <../services/website.md>`__ deployments.
+First of all, make sure that you've configured and installed all desired :doc:`../services/index` (e.g. website, tomcat, caching etc).
+In the following documentation we're talking about website deployments.

-Warning: Always make sure, that you're using an appropriate username.
-Don't use confusing names like "examplestage" for PROD envs etc.
+.. warning:: please make sure, that you're using appropriate usernames.
+Don't use confusing names like "examplestage" for PROD envs etc

 Deploy your files
 ~~~~~~~~~~~~~~~~~